Modern Forum Choices, and Migrating from Discuz to NodeBB

 Migrating from Discuz to NodeBB

 For topic posts, call NodeBB’s api/v3/topics/ endpoint.
 For replies, call the api/v3/topics/{tid} endpoint.
 For users, you can use the user creation endpoint.
-Since I used session-sharing, I used the api/session-sharing/user endpoint for creation, and api/session-sharing/lookup?id={passport_id} for querying.
+Since I used session-sharing, I used the api/session-sharing/user endpoint for creation and api/session-sharing/lookup?id={passport_id} for lookup.

 The API processing speed is about 5 requests per second, so be prepared for a slow migration.